MrMorello/Test_task_STM/README.md

 The application doesn't consider the type of address (subnet or broadcast), but reports about it.
 For example, if 8.0.0.0 is in list of ip-addresses and it is address of subnet:
 ```
-->address 11.255.255.255 is broadcast address of current subnet 8.0.0.0/6.
+->address 8.0.0.0 is address of current subnet 8.0.0.0/6.
 You can not use it as a host address
 ```

 ### Running the tests